PlagueHO/AzureGlobalBootcamp2018/README.md

    [![Launch Cloud Shell](https://shell.azure.com/images/launchcloudshell.png "Launch Cloud Shell")](https://shell.azure.com)

-1. Come up with a **name** for your ACS service.
-The name must contain only letters and numbers and be globally unique because it will be used for the public URLs of your Kubernetes cluster.

 1. Depending on your type of subscription (Free, Azure Pass etc.) you may have to register the required resource providers.
 This is because by default many resource providers (types of resource providers) are not